top of page

 Never again stopping to buy gas.
 Just let that sink in for a minute.
 I'll wait...

-You already read just above how much money you can save per year.
+You already read in the section just above how much money you can save per year.
 Now let's talk about the home charging experience itself.

-There's two types of home chargers: Level 1 and Level 2, abbreviated L1 and L2.
+There's two types of home chargers: Level 1 and Level 2, sometimes abbreviated L1 and L2.

 Level 1 Charging

-A L1 charger uses a standard 120 Volt circuit which you almost certainly have in your garage.
+An L1 charger uses a standard 120 Volt circuit, which you almost certainly have in your garage.
+Yes, I know that not everyone has a garage, and I'll discuss that further down in this section.

 There are two common current ratings for 120 Volt outlets:

 The big downside to L1 charging is the slowness.
-You cannot charge a nearly depleted battery in a single night.
-L1 could be useful for people who don't drive much because you can usually add about 50 to 75 miles max per long night of charging.
-I don't recommend L1 charging for this reason.
-But if it's your only option then it is doable.
+There's not enough time to fully charge a nearly depleted battery in a single night.
+But you can get a pretty decent partial charge, which could still be sufficient. e.g., L1 could be useful for people who don't drive more than 50 to 75 miles max per day.
+I don't generally recommend L1 charging due to the slowness.
+But if it's your only option, then it's certainly doable, depending on your daily mileage.

 Level 2 Charging

-A L2 charger uses a higher power 240 Volt circuit and are therefore much faster (5 to 6x) than L1 chargers.
-You can easily charge a fully depleted battery overnight with time to spare.
-This is good because you can fully charge during limited off-peak hours.
+An L2 charger uses a higher power 240 Volt circuit and higher amperage and is therefore much faster (5 to 6x) than L1 chargers.
+You can easily fully charge a depleted battery overnight with time to spare.
+This is good because you can make better use of limited off-peak hours.

 • A 50A outlet yields a max charge rate of 40A* or 9.6 kW, adding around 28 to 38 miles of range per hour of charge.

-• For a hardwired connection** you are limited only by the rate that your EV can accept an AC charge.
-Most EVs max at at 11 kW AC charge rate.
+• For a hardwired connection**, you are limited only by the rate that your EV can accept an AC charge (and possibly the capacity of your electric service panel).
+Most EVs max out at 11 kW AC charge rate.
 Some are higher.
-(Note: EVs can charge at well over 100 kWh on DC chargers.
+(Note: EVs can charge at well over 100 kW on DC chargers.
 More on that in the next section.)

-* The National Electric Code (NEC) allows drawing only 80% of the rated capacity of a circuit for a continuous load.
-A "continuous load" is a load that lasts for 3 or more hours.
+* The National Electric Code (NEC) allows drawing only 80% of the rated capacity of a circuit for a continuous load (three or more hours).

 ** This is when the 240 Volt cable from your service panel is wired directly to the charger.
 There is no outlet.

-Running a 240 V circuit from your service panel to your garage, for either a hardwired connection or an outlet, generally requires an electrician.
-If you know what the hell you are doing then you can run the circuit yourself.
+Running a 240 Volt circuit from your service panel to your garage for either a hardwired connection or an outlet generally requires an electrician.
+If you know what the hell you are doing, then you can run the circuit yourself.

 Some EVs and chargers can be programmed to start charging at a certain hour.
-This is extra handy for residences that have time-based rate plans.
-It'll let you plug-in early but start the charge when the cheapest plan kicks in without having to trudge out to the garage late at night.
+This is extra handy for residences that have time-of-use electrical rate plans.
+It'll let you plug in early but start the charge when the cheapest plan kicks in without having to trudge out to the garage late at night.

 What if everyone charges at home at the same time?
 The grid can't handle that!

 Heh, more anti-EV FUD.
 Yes, on its face, that's technically true.
-But as with many things, the fuller truth tells a far more relevant story.
+But, as with many things, the fuller truth tells a far more relevant story than a punchy headline.

 So let's dissect that assertion to reveal the fuller truth...

 1. As a society, we're a long way from merely a simple majority of EV ownership, never mind universal ownership.
-Even after the last ICEVs are sold, itself a long way off, it would be another 10-15 years before most of the existing ICEVs are finally off the road.
+Even after the last ICEVs are sold, itself a long way off, it would be another 10-15 years after that before most of the existing ICEVs are finally off the road.
 So, decades from now.
 Frankly, I don't believe that'll ever happen.
 We simply don't have the societal or political will to do that.
-So we're not even close to "everybody charging at the same time." and won't be for a long time.
+So we're not even close to "everybody charging at the same time" and won't be, at least for a long, long time.

-2. Few EV owners charge their car every night.
-EV owners generally charge only when they need to, usually every few days. e.g. We charge about once a week.
-But we will top-off the night before a trip to STL.
+2. Few EV owners charge their car every night as it is.
+EV owners generally charge only when they need to, usually every few days. e.g., we charge about once a week.

-There's no specific "charge day" when EV owners are all plugging-in any more than "gassing up your car day".
-The law of random distribution will see to it that charging will organically occur, more or less, throughout the 7-day week. e.g. Roll a 6-sided die for a little while.
+And there's no specific "charge day" when EV owners are all plugging in any more than a "gassing up your car day."
+The law of random distribution will see to it that charging will organically occur, more or less, throughout the 7-day week. e.g., roll a 6-sided die for a little while.
 The more you roll it, the closer you will come to each number appearing 1/6th of the time.
 So it's fairly evenly distributed.
+That's what buying gasoline and EV charging looks like.

-3. Most EV owners charge overnight when grid load is at its daily low.
-The electrical grid is designed to handle peak loads which is usually in the late afternoon and evening.
-Some power providers (like BEC*) incentivize overnight EV charging by offering significant discounts per kWh.
+3. Most EV owners charge overnight when grid load is already at its daily low.
+The electrical grid is designed to handle peak loads, which are usually in the late afternoon and evening.
+Some power providers, like BEC*, incentivize overnight EV charging by offering significant discounts per kWh.
 That helps to spread out and flatten the peaks.
-More power providers are starting offer off-peak rates as a load management measure.
+More power providers are starting to offer off-peak rates as a load management measure.
 I would expect CW&L* to eventually offer this as well.

 * For you non-mid-Missourians reading this: